 Key Issues

-around 600,000 jobs (employing more people than the entire workforce of
+• Provides around 710,000 jobs (employing more people than the entire workforce of Birmingham);

 Read the full report here